-On one occasion in Capernaum, as Jesus was speaking to his disciples and to the ever-present crowd that followed Him, He made this astounding statement, “I am the bread of life that is come down from heaven.”
+On one occasion in Capernaum, as Jesus was speaking to his disciples and to the ever-present crowd which followed Him, He made this astounding statement, “I am the bread of life that is come down from heaven.”
 (John 6: 35-40).
-He was proclaiming that He was their anticipated Messiah and was sent from God to feed and save the world.
-He also stated that whoever was hungry for eternal life, must partake from Him alone.
-This word picture and name of Jesus seemed to fit the concept of a name for the soup kitchen that was started by my wife, Cathy and a representative group from several churches in our hometown.
+He was proclaiming He was their anticipated Messiah and was sent from God to feed and save the world.
+He also stated whoever was hungry for eternal life, must partake from Him alone.
+This word picture and name of Jesus seemed to fit the concept of a name for the soup kitchen in El Dorado, Arkansas which was founded by my wife, Cathy and a representative group from several churches in our hometown.

 On two occasions, I took my guitar to the Soup Kitchen to have a sing-along with our guests.
 I’m not sure that many appreciated the type of music I was playing, but I included some well-known hymns, and occasionally could get a few to participate.
 Our children reluctantly joined in singing, but most of the time there was so much noise from the serving and with people talking with one another, the sound of our musical offering was overshadowed.